-LCC Welcomes the First Cohort of Oregon Promise Recipients
+LCC Welcomes Oregon Promise Recipients

 The first term of the Lane 2016/2017 school year started like most other years, students armed with schedules and determination filtered through hallways and courtyards on the way to class.
 This year 463 of those students have a lighter financial load thanks to the Oregon Promise Grant.
 The Oregon Promise is a state grant program created by the Oregon State Legislature in 2015 to cover some or all of the tuition at an Oregon community college for recent high school graduates and GED recipients.